George Cabell (physician)

 Dr. George Cabell Sr. (November 1, 1766 – December 27, 1823) was a surgeon and builder of Point of Honor, a mansion in the city of Lynchburg, Virginia.

 Cabell was born in Buckingham County, Virginia and attended Hampden-Sydney Academy.
 He became the first to earn an official medical degree from the University of Pennsylvania in 1790.
-Dr. Cabell was a friend and personal physician to the patriot Patrick Henry and a frequent correspondent with his neighbor, Thomas Jefferson.
+Cabell was a friend and personal medical doctor to the patriot Patrick Henry and a frequent correspondent with his neighbor, Thomas Jefferson.

 By 1798 Dr. George Cabell was practicing in Lynchburg, and that year married Sarah Winston (1770–1826), the eldest daughter of Judge Edmund Winston and Alice Taylor Winston.
 She was a lady of "great elegance, beauty and refinement".
 The Winston family was well-connected in their own right, and the marriage created a very powerful union.
 One year later George was the attending physician at the death of his patriot friend.
 Patrick Henry's son Alexander Spotswood Henry would later marry George's daughter Paulina Cabell.
 Alexander was named after his great uncle Alexander Spotswood, a Lieutenant-Colonel in the British Army and Lieutenant Governor of Virginia.
 Spotswood was a leader in Virginia and American history for a number of his projects as Governor, including his exploring beyond the Blue Ridge Mountains, his establishing what was perhaps the first colonial iron works, and his negotiating the Treaty of Albany with the Iroquois Nations of New York.

 George Cabell was the son of Paulina Jordan Cabell and Colonel John Cabell.
 George's father, Col. John Cabell, fought in the American Revolutionary War and served in the Virginia General Assembly, as did George's four uncles, all sons of 1726 British emigrant Dr. William Cabell, who began the planter tradition of what became one of the First Families of Virginia.
 While Dr. William Cabell may not have had formal medical training, he developed a library which included dozens of medical books.
 He embraced a "no cure, no fee" policy, in which he charged only those patients who recovered.
 George's brother Dr. John J. Cabell also practiced medicine in Lynchburg, and became rich from investments in the Kanawha salines.
 George also mentored his cousin, Dr. George Cabell Jr., who later took his own degree from Philadelphia.
 The family's medical tradition continued with George Cabell, Jr.'s son, Dr. James Lawrence Cabell, who became a professor of Comparative Anatomy, Physiology, and Surgery at the University of Virginia and the president of the short-lived National Board of Health, 1876–1883.